nakulkd/data-gov-in-parser/README.md

 3. Default format is set to json.
 To change the format, explicitly pass `get_format = <format choice available on Data.gov.in for the chosen dataset>`
 4. For json format, the json to dict conversion feature can be used.
 In the function call, specify if you need this conversion as a boolean parameter.
 5. Default limit is 10 as set by Data.gov.in.
 To modify the limit, explicitly pass `limit = <value>`.

+### Enhancements for v2.0
+---

-6. Optional args for `offset` and `filter` will be included in v2.0.
+1. Inclusion of optional args for `offset` and `filter`
+2. Solution for querying all records of the dataset
+3. Conversion option for other download formats (ex: XML)